10 Operations and Analytics

 rho <- tau_a/tau_s # Utilization ratio

-Imagine a concession concept with six points of sale and space for 50 people in line.
-It takes about 60 seconds to service a customer, and a customer arrives in line every 110 seconds.
+n # Units in the systemLet’s imagine a concession concept with six points of sale and space for 50 people in line.
+It takes about 60 seconds to service a customer and a customer arrives in line every 110 seconds.
+Let’s define these inputs in R.

 #-----------------------------------------------------------------